spm/spm-docs/docs/python/datatypes.md

 - Cells (which can contain elements of any type), can be cell _arrays_, with any number of dimensions.
 A one dimensional cell is a cell array with size `[1 n]`.
-- Similary, structures can be structure _arrays_.
+- Similarly, structures can be structure _arrays_.
 A scalar structure is a structure array with size `[1 1]`.
 - The fields of a structure are accessed using the dot notation (`x.field`).
   When the field of a structure array is accessed, a series of individual